pnpm: Exploring Core Linking and Dependency Management

 The uniqueness of inode number in a single file system, and the various file systems are essentially independent naming spaces and storage pools.
 If cross-file system creation of hardlink is allowed, the same inode number in different file systems will cause ambiguity, which may lead to data confusion.

-Another difference is that there is a huge difference in node
+Another difference is that there is a huge difference in node's resolve path algorithm between hardlink and symlink:

 echo "console.log('resolve:', module.paths[0]);" >> a/index.js